stigsb/varnish_request_exporter/README.md

         Virtual host to look for in Varnish logs (defaults to all hosts) -varnish.path-mappings string
-        Path mappings formatted like this: 'regexp->replace regex2->replace2'
+        Path mappings formatted like this: 'regexp->replace regex2->replace2' -varnish.instance string
+        Name of Varnish instance.
+Defaults to hostname.
 ```